Haw wars: Second Siamese expedition and James McCarthy

 Eight years later, in 1883, faced with a renewed Haw threat to his capital at Luang Prabang, Chao Unkham again appealed to Bangkok for assistance.
 King Chulalongkorn dispatched a Siamese army composed largely of Isan and northern Thai levies.
 The resulting expedition, in which the British surveyor James McCarthy participated, "was ill-conceived, inadequately planned, and ultimately unsuccessful".
 Thanks to McCarthy's presence, the 1884-1885 expedition is unusually well-documented.
 McCarthy's personal accounts provide descriptions of the effort, suffering and incompetence of the Haw Wars which are more evocative than those in official Siamese accounts.

 McCarthy had begun his acquaintance with the Lao-Tonkin borderlands in the 1884, when he led a Thai surveying expedition to Phuan and the southern frontiers of Huaphan, as part of his task of mapping the Thai Kingdom.
 During this journey he travelled widely through territories subject to regular attack by the flag gangs.
-He noted that "as we went on, tales of the Haw were brought in, agonizing accounts of their raiding on villages, whose inhabitants they had slaughtered, mutilated or carried into captivity".
+He noted that "as we went on, tales of the Haw were brought in, agonising accounts of their raiding on villages, whose inhabitants they had slaughtered, mutilated or carried into captivity".

 McCarthy was greatly impressed by the beauty and natural wealth of the regions, but found the inhabitants living a "wretched existence...harried, mutilated and slaughtered by robbers".
 As in Vientiane ten years before, the Buddhist temples were demolished and desecrated in a search for loot.
 McCarthy wrote that "the wats had been wantonly destroyed, and piles of palm-leaf records lay heaped together, which, unless soon looked at, would be lost forever."

 Subsequently, McCarthy travelled to Luang Prabang to consult with the Siamese military commanders and Chao Unkham.
 There he learned the Haw had advanced to Muang You, which should have been defended by troops under Phraya Sukhothai.
 However, this Thai nobleman, ill with malaria, had withdrawn to Luang Prabang.
 The Haw were able to seize the outpost and burn the Siamese stockade.
 With the onset of the rainy season in June and July, malaria was to prove a more potent foe than the much-feared Haw.
 In McCarthy's words "the rain poured down steadily, and sickness prevailed".
 Accordingly, the Siamese troops stationed in the Laos region remained at Luang Prabang or withdrew across the Mekong to Nong Khai.
 McCarthy travelled to Bangkok to advise King Chulalongkorn of the situation and await the return of the dry winter months.